joey711/phyloseq-demo/demo-index.md

 The phyloseq Demo Index
 ========================================================

 This page is automagically updated when I do a periodic full rebuild of the phyloseq demo pages.
-The date of this particular re-build is Thu Mar  7 23:19:25 2013.
+The date of this particular re-build is Wed May 29 11:48:30 2013.

-Don't forget to checkout [the phyloseq main page](joey711.github.com/phyloseq) for core tutorials.
+Don't forget to checkout [the phyloseq main page](http://joey711.github.io/phyloseq/) for core tutorials.

 ---
 ## Available demos